mims-harvard/nimfa/docs/source/index.rst

 Usage
 #####

-Following are four basic usage examples that employ different implemented factorization algorithms.
+Following are basic usage examples that employ different implemented factorization algorithms.
 For examples with real world applications see Examples section and methods' documentation.

 .. note:: Consider these examples as Hello World examples for the nimfa library.